TerryV8/click-count/docs/replication_scalability.md

 Note: this will autodetect the network interface to advertise the master on as the interface with the default gateway.
 If you want to use a different interface, specify --api-advertise-addresses=<ip-address> argument to kubeadm init.

-If you want to use flannel as the pod network, specify --pod-network-cidr=10.244.0.0/16 if you’re using the daemonset manifest below.
-However, please note that this is not required for any other networks besides Flannel.

-Flannel is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes.
-Flannel runs a small, single binary agent called flanneld on each host, and is responsible for allocating a subnet lease to each host out of a larger, preconfigured address space.
-Flannel uses either the Kubernetes API or etcd directly to store the network configuration, the allocated subnets, and any auxiliary data (such as the host's public IP).
-Packets are forwarded using one of several backend mechanisms including VXLAN and various cloud integrations.

-Platforms like Kubernetes assume that each container (pod) has a unique, routable IP inside the cluster.
-The advantage of this model is that it removes the port mapping complexities that come from sharing a single host IP.

-Flannel is responsible for providing a layer 3 IPv4 network between multiple nodes in a cluster.
-Flannel does not control how containers are networked to the host, only how the traffic is transported between hosts.
-However, flannel does provide a CNI plugin for Kubernetes and a guidance on integrating with Docker.

-Flannel is focused on networking.
-For network policy, other projects such as Calico can be used.

 When initializing the master of the Kubernetes cluster, the output should look like :
 ```console